London, defense carry No. 15 USC past San Jose St. 30-7

 Parker Lewis kicked three field goals for USC in the California schools’ first meeting since 2009.
 USC improved to 5-0 against San Jose State, which hasn’t beaten a ranked team since 2013 and hasn’t beaten a Pac-12 team since 2006.

 Nick Starkel passed for 308 yards and Tyler Nevens rushed for a touchdown for the Spartans, who trounced Southern Utah in their season opener last week.

-The Trojans’ passing game trailed behind the rest of the team throughout the first three quarters at the 98-year-old Coliseum, where fans watched their team for the first time since November 2019.

-A coverage sack on third-and-goal forced USC to kick a short field goal on its opening possession, but linebacker Drake Jackson’s interception of a screen pass then set up the Trojans’ offense for a jump-ball TD pass to Washington, the transfer receiver from Memphis.
+San Jose State gave a stiff challenge to the talent-studded Trojans throughout the afternoon.

+“It’s not what we learned, (but) what we already understood about ourselves,” San Jose State safety Jay Lenard said.
+“I expect us as a team, as a defensive unit to bring that fight.
+That’s just how we are.”

-San Jose State managed only one drive longer than 20 yards in the first half, and that one ended in a missed 29-yard field goal.
+San Jose State managed only one drive longer than 20 yards in the first half, and that one ended in a missed field goal.
 The Spartans finally scored when Nevens’ 2-yard TD run capped a 74-yard drive midway through the third quarter.

-After the Trojans settled for a third field goal early in the fourth, they got breathing room when Johnson returned an underthrown pass untouched for a score with 11:42 to play.
+The Trojans got breathing room when Johnson returned an underthrown pass untouched for a score.
 The three-year starter’s interception was the third of his career and his first since 2019.

 THE TAKEAWAY

-San Jose State: The Spartans don’t have USC’s pure talent, but they learned they can hang with a five-star-studded program on both sides of the ball, although the conference champs probably knew it already.
+San Jose State: The Spartans don’t have USC’s pure talent, but they were reminded they can hang with a five-star-studded program on both sides of the ball.

 USC: The Trojans’ defense and running game were solid.
 Their concerns are in the air, where the receiving depth behind London is suspect: Washington had four catches, fellow transfer Malcolm Epps had one — and no other wide receivers caught a pass.